lucasKuratani/erco-energy-challenge/readme.md

 The authentication is managed entirely by AdonisJS.
 According to [Adonis's documentation]('https://docs.adonisjs.com/guides/authentication/access-tokens-guard'), the tokens are not considered JWT, but rather opaque, since they do not follow the JWT standard, because Adonis implements its own token generation logic.
 Although its not considered JWT, the authentication flow would be the same if it was.

 # Validation

 There's validation on both the frontend and the backend.
 In the backend, Adonis uses a library called Vine.
 Next.js does not come with a built in validator, so I chose to use Zod.

 # Conclusion

 Initialy I created the frontend and the backend separately, and then had to delete the .git folder from each one, so both are included in one repository.
 That's wht there's not many commit messages.
 In the backend, I remove the .env file from the .gitignore file, just so it is easier for you to start it.
 I'd never do it in a real project.

+The application supports user registration, but to make it easier to see something drawn right after starting the project, there are some seeders that populate the database with arround 40 tasks.
+They are from the user **lkuratani@erco.energy**, and the password is **safe_password** (not safe at all, but its for development only).